Biochar: Carbon sink

-Soil amendment
+Soil health

-Biochar offers multiple soil health benefits in degraded tropical soils, but is less beneficial in temperate regions.
+Biochar offers multiple soil health benefits in degraded tropical soils but is less beneficial in temperate regions.
 Its porous nature is effective at retaining both water and water-soluble nutrients.
-Soil biologist Elaine Ingham highlighted its suitability as a habitat for beneficial soil micro organisms.
+Soil biologist Elaine Ingham highlighted its suitability as a habitat for beneficial soil microorganisms.
 She pointed out that when pre-charged with these beneficial organisms, biochar promotes good soil and plant health.

 Biochar reduces leaching of E-coli through sandy soils depending on application rate, feedstock, pyrolysis temperature, soil moisture content, soil texture, and surface properties of the bacteria.

 For plants that require high potash and elevated pH, biochar can improve yield.

 Biochar can improve water quality, reduce soil emissions of greenhouse gases, reduce nutrient leaching, reduce soil acidity, and reduce irrigation and fertilizer requirements.
+Due to its porosity, the small holes in biochar can keep water and dissolved minerals in the upper layers of soil, assisting plant growth and reducing the need for and expense of fertilizer.
 Under certain circumstances biochar induces plant systemic responses to foliar fungal diseases and improves plant responses to diseases caused by soilborne pathogens.
+Biochar can remove heavy metals from the soil.

 Biochar's impacts are dependent on its properties as well as the amount applied, although knowledge about the important mechanisms and properties is limited.
 Biochar impact may depend on regional conditions including soil type, soil condition (depleted or healthy), temperature, and humidity.
 Modest additions of biochar reduce nitrous oxide (N_{2}O) emissions by up to 80% and eliminate methane emissions, which are both more potent greenhouse gases than CO_{2}.